eventualbuddha/dicebins/README.md

 # dicebins
-a PHP script for binning rolls of 10-sided dice
+a utility for binning rolls of 10-sided dice